maana-io/q-tutorials/maana-ner-modeling/README.md

   extract(
     source: "Daily update notification made to BSEE Houma District, Bobby Nelson."
     model: {
+      name: "myModel" # Use it if CRFModel has already built with this name.
-      URL: "../library/src/test/resources/BOEM_model.ser.gz" # Path to model file or URL if model was loaded to Maana as a Kind
+      # kindId: "..." # It used only if CRFModel was uploaded to Maana as a file Kind and Maana generated this ID.
+      #   Cases:
-      # kindId: "<use Kind ID if model file was uploaded to Maana as a Kind>"
+      #     CRFModel file was manually uploaded to Maana (drag & drop)
-      # name: "<use model name if it was trained and service was not restarted since that time (cached model)>"
+      #     CRFModel file was uploaded automatically by function: trainingToKind() – see output of this function or record in Kind “NERModelStat”
+      # URL: "..." # URL of Model file or local Path if service running locally
     }
     calcProb: true # if true, you'll get probability distribution vector (it works with customer model only)
     k: 3 # calculation of k annotations with best probabilities